blueturtleai/gimp-stable-diffusion/README.md

 https://user-images.githubusercontent.com/113246030/190710535-9fb23f88-954f-4f73-afea-1475c8690754.MOV

 ## Manual
 It doesn't exist a separate manual.
-Please check the following sections for installation and image generation for a detailled explanation.
+Please check the following sections for installation and image generation for a detailed explanation.

 ## Installation
 ### Download files